muratk5n/thirdwave/en/README.md

 ---

-That's why the so-called Blue Homeland EEZ was enacted unilaterally since 2013, and is now being followed.
+That's why the so-called "Blue Homeland" EEZ was enacted unilaterally since 2013, and is now being followed.
 The corridor with Libya was agreed upon based on this EEZ.